ccbogel/QualCoder/README.md

 ## Warnings about other sources of information about QualCoder

 There is a book published called _Qualitative Data Analysis With Chatgpt And Qualcoder_.
 Please be aware this book is not endorsed by the developers of QualCoder.
-The book contains some incorrect information about QualCoder.
+We have beenadvised the book may contain some incorrect information about QualCoder.

 Downloads of executables from other web sites.
 We do not endorse downloading of executables from anywhere other than the GitHub QualCoder releases page.